xunit/xunit/site/docs/getting-started/v3/migration.md

 The in-process console runner takes dependencies on `xunit.v3.core` and `xunit.v3.runner.common` to be able to perform its runner duties, whereas `xunit.v3.runner.utility` takes dependencies only on `xunit.abstractions` to be able run v2 tests (and `Mono.Cecil` to be able to read assembly metadata without loading the assembly into memory).

 At the moment, third party reporters are not supported.
 We have an [open issue](https://github.com/xunit/xunit/issues/1874) to solve the problem of how to enable third party reporters without creating the strong dependency on `xunit.v3.runner.utility`, as the strong dependency in v2 on `xunit.runner.utility` made writing third party reporters exceptionally fragile.

+### Updated support for custom runner reporters

+We have overhauled the way custom runner reporters are supported in v3.
+The new design for runner reporters directly links them into your test assembly, and the reporter is now chosen via the `-reporter` switch (only available when you run your test project directly).

+For more information, see the [documentation page](/docs/getting-started/v3/custom-runner-reporter.md).

 ### Namespace changes